supersu097/easygit/README.md

   -f [FILENAME [FILENAME ...]], --filename [FILENAME [FILENAME ...]]
-                        the file you wanna push to the remote git server, support multiple filename as args -a, --allchange       add kinds of file changes to stage regarding your local git version and your choice
+                        the file you wanna push to the remote git server, support multiple filename as args -a, --add_option      add one or more case of file changes between new, modified and deleted to stage regarding your local git version and your choice
+  -o, --other_case      other case of change except for new,modified and
+                        deleted,then just commit and push
 ```
 ### Other
 对于各种`git add`各种选项如下图：